zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 - when people say something is impossible in SwiftUI, it means they haven’t figured it out yet
 - the struggle is real...until things will \*just\* click

-^even things like presenting a sheet or popping to the root of a navigation stack, because we've been working with a different mindset
+^even things like presenting a sheet or popping to the root of a navigation stack, become hard.
+Because we've been working with a different mindset all this time.

-^The SDK is very new and patterns are still evolving, you're not alone, we're all still figuring out things
+^To be clear, the SDK is still very new and patterns are still evolving.
+You're not alone, we're all still figuring out things.

 ^A word of caution, don't believe everything you read online

-^And yes, it's going to be hard at first, until we start thinking the swiftui way, then things will just click and then there's no way back.
+^things will be hard first, until we start thinking the swiftui way, then things will just click and then there's no way back.

 ---